nasa/openmct/docs/src/guide/index.md

 ## Composite Type Services

-This section describes the composite services exposed by Open MCT Web, specifically focusing on their interface and contract.
+This section describes the composite services exposed by Open MCT, specifically focusing on their interface and contract.

 In many cases, the platform will include a provider for a service which consumes